tf-encrypted/tf-encrypted/docs/source/guides/mnist.rst

 This tutorial is also available on `Google Collab`_, feel free to follow along there!

-In this tutorial, we will train our model in plaintext with Tensorflow, then make private predictions with TF Encrypted. we will use the `MNIST dataset`_.
+In this tutorial, we will train our model in plaintext with TensorFlow, then make private predictions with TF Encrypted.
+We will use the `MNIST dataset`_.

 .. _Google Collab: https://colab.research.google.com/drive/1BbOcMc8npAfQH91-2jtCWkTvpXY0aThC
 .. _MNIST dataset: http://yann.lecun.com/exdb/mnist/